 We are thankful to the Brisbane City Council and its Creative Brisbane for its continued support.

-If you would like to help us, please make a tax deductible contribution through our PayPal account.
+If you would like to help us, please consider a tax deductible contribution.
+It's safe and easy through our PayPal account.

 We are looking for trumpeters, rank and file cellists and percussionists.